 Welcome to the Doctoral School!

 As a newly enrolled doctoral student, you will receive an invitation to the next events as soon as it is organized or can also find out more from your doctoral program office.
-Please note that an online registration for the events is requested.
+Please note that online registration for the events is requested.
 In case you missed your invitation with the link to the registration page, don’t hesitate to contact your program’s administration.

 You will receive detailed information directly per email as soon as the registration process for these activities starts.

-In addition to these courses, keep in mind that the Language Centre runs semester courses, and intensive courses during the holidays.
+In addition to these courses, keep in mind that the Language Centre runs semester courses and intensive courses during the holidays.
 Those courses are entirely free for all students.

-Your first meeting with your thesis Director
+Your first meeting with your thesis director

 You should note that this is not a legal document, nor is it obligatory.
-But it will help you prepare a good start for the collaboration with your thesis Director.
+But it will help you prepare a good start for the collaboration with your thesis director.